 Decarbonization and the circular economy

 To ensure long-term sustainability of a low-carbon future, we are on a path towards decarbonization.
 It is one of the pillars on which our business model is based and supports an energy model in which everyone has access to innovative and clean mixes of energy.
-The urgent need to protect the environment is a great challenge but also an opportunity to save the planet while building a new, more inclusive economy.
-This requires our commitment and focus.
-We need to change mindsets and business models, which can be achieved by reducing waste.
+Protecting the environment is a great opportunity to create a more sustainable and inclusive economy.

 Digitalisation, people and transformation